try-haven/haven/README.md

 # Haven — Apartment Swiping App

 A modern apartment discovery platform with a Tinder-like swipe interface.
-Find your perfect apartment by swiping through verified listings, get personalized recommendations, and connect with potential roommates.
+Find your perfect apartment by swiping through personalized listings tailored to your preferences and discover your next home.

 ## 🚀 Project Overview